marcelopalacioabreu/b00m-h3adsh0t/README.md

 * **Trained by neural network (NN) with customizable predictions and dynamic speed settings**
 * Select which FPS game you will use
 * Engine-Aim with colored models:
-  * Hook into the half-life game engine to use actual game data to auto-aim without altering gaming files
+  * Hook into the FPS game engine to use actual game data to auto-aim without altering gaming files
   * Modifies memory of RAM half-life runs on
   * Gathers information from current game and pixel location